Thomas N. Wheeler Farm

-The Thomas N. Wheeler Farm is located on Indian Lake Road (Dutchess County Route 61) in the Town of North East, New York, United States, south of the village of Millerton.
+The Thomas N. Wheeler Farm is located on Indian Lake Road (Dutchess County Route 61) in the town of North East, New York, United States, south of the village of Millerton.
 It is a frame house built at the beginning of the 19th century in the Federal style.

 It is one of the earliest surviving intact farmsteads in the Coleman Station Historic District.
 In 1993, when the district was listed on the National Register of Historic Places, the house and another building on the property were recognized as contributing properties to its historic character.
 Seven years later it was listed on the Register in its own right.

 Buildings and grounds

-The farm's 18 acre are located on both sides of Indian Lake Road just west of the three-way intersection where it turns to the east and Mill Road continues north, just west of the former New York Central Railroad right-of-way that is now the Harlem Valley Rail Trail.
+The farm's 18 acre are located on both sides of Indian Lake Road, just west of the three-way intersection where it turns to the east and Mill Road continues north, just west of the former New York Central Railroad right-of-way that is now the Harlem Valley Rail Trail.
 The area is level, save for a small rise on the northern lot line, located near the floor of the small bowl that makes up the Coleman Station area.
-A small tributary of Webutuck Creek flows through north end of the property, draining into the creek itself a short distance to the east.
+A small tributary of Webutuck Creek flows through the north end of the property, draining into the creek itself a short distance to the east.

 North of the road is the house and most of the associated farm buildings are located on the north side of the road.
 On the south a tennis court stands on what was once a cornfield.
 Various farm buildings such as a granary, stables and carriage house are located behind the main house.
 There are six contributing resources to the Register listing on the property.

 The main block of the house is a two-story, five-bay hand-hewn timber frame building on a stone foundation.
 It is sided in clapboard and topped with a gabled roof shingled in wood and pierced by two brick chimneys.
 It has a one-and-a-half-story wing on the east, similarly treated but with two large gabled dormer windows piercing the roof instead of chimneys.
 Connected to its northeast is a one-story shed-roofed kitchen wing.